jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 _The gods did not reveal, from the beginning, all things to us, but in the course of time through seeking we may learn and know things better.
 But as for certain truth no man knows it, nor shall he know it, neither of the gods nor yet of all things that I speak.
 For even if by chance he were to utter The Final Truth, he would himself not know it: for all is but a woven web of guesses._

-Xenophanes, Greek Philosopher 6th Century BC.
+Xenophanes, Greek Philosopher, 6th Century BC.

 Humans play the Game of Life.
 Most of the time we play it with tools, but that is the only difference.
 The game is the same for us as it is for oak trees, bacteria, giraffes, and raccoons in an urban jungle.